 All water-based products, such as Professional Acrylics, Professional Water Colours and Designer Gouache are unrestricted for air transportation.

 *We suggest that you consult with your airline before taking these products on the airlines.
 It is our experience that some airlines will adopt local rules beyond the scope of IATA, that prohibit some of the above product categories.

-The airline will need to know the transport classification details, this information can be found on our safety data sheets in section 14.
-We recommend that you have access to this document whilst traveling.
+The airline will need to know the transport classification details – this information can be found on our safety data sheets in section 14.
+We recommend that you have access to this document whilst travelling.

 All our safety data sheets can be downloaded from the product pages on our website.

 Health labelling for the USA

 The US system labels all art material products, whether a health warning is needed or not.
 The most common US labels are those that carry an AP seal, stating the following:

 Products displaying the Approved Product “AP” seal or just the statement ‘Conforms to ASTM D 4236’ are certified in a program of toxicological evaluation by a medical expert to contain no material in sufficient quantities to be toxic or injurious to humans or to cause acute or chronic health problems.
 This program is reviewed by ACMI’s (Art and Creative Materials Institute) Toxicological Advisory Board.
 These products are certified by the ACMI to be labelled in accordance with the chronic hazard labelling standard, ASTM D 4236 and Federal Law P.L.
 100-695.
 In addition there is no physical hazard as defined within 29 CFR Part 1910.1200(c).